-WordPress.com offers different user roles to control what users can and cannot do on the site.
-This guide defines the user roles and the tasks a user assigned the role on the site can perform.
+In WordPress, you can assign different user roles to control what people can and cannot do on the site.
+This guide defines each role and what each role can access.

 In this guide